TMills343/Simpleye/README.md

 How env is applied
 - Local development with docker-compose: docker-compose automatically loads variables from the `.env` file in the project root and injects them into the `web` container via the `environment` section in `docker-compose.yml`.
 No `env_file` is required.
 - Portainer or other orchestrators: define MONGO_URI, MONGO_DB, and FLASK_SECRET_KEY as environment variables for the stack/service.
 The application reads these directly from the container environment.
 No `.env` file is needed in the container.
+- The MongoDB service in docker-compose is behind a profile named `local-db`.
+It will only be created/started if you pass `--profile local-db`.
+This prevents creating a local MongoDB when using an external MONGO_URI.

 Local development (without Docker)
 1. Python 3.12 recommended.